python/mypy/mypyc/doc/differences_from_python.rst

 valid.
 However, when the list value is converted to ``int``, ``True`` is converted to the corresponding ``int`` value, which is ``1``.

-Note that integers are still arbitrary-precision in compiled code, similar to normal Python integers.
+Note that integers still have an arbitrary precision in compiled code, similar to normal Python integers.

 Fixed-length tuples are unboxed, similar to integers.
 The exact type